McMasterRS/LFSpy/README.md

 This repository contains a python implementation of this method that is compatible with scikit-learn pipelines.
 For a Matlab version, refer to [https://github.com/armanfn/LFS](https://github.com/armanfn/LFS)

+### Statement of Need

+LFSpy offers an implementation of the Local Feature Selection (LFS) algorithm that is compatible with scikit-learn, one of the most widely used machine learning packages today.
+LFS combines classification with feature selection, and distinguishes itself by it flexibility in selecting a different subset of features for different data points based on what is most discriminative in local regions of the feature space.
+This means LFS overcomes a well-known weakness of many classification algorithms, i.e., classification for non-stationary data where the number of features is high relative to the number of samples.

 ## Installation

 ```bash